We all aspire to become greater than we are. But what if greatness comes with a heritage you didn’t know you were born into?

 The biggest giveaway, however, is the DVD case.
 The official product’s is white, sturdy, and thick.
-On the other hand, the fake is your generically cheap, black, and flimsy plastic DVD case most bootleggers use to house their pirated DVDs.
+On the other hand, the fake is your generically cheap, black, and flimsy plastic DVD case most bootleggers use to house their bootleg DVDs.

 The disappointments don’t end there.
 Upon opening the DVD case, you’ll see the discs wrapped in cheap plastic.